madebykind/madebykind-v3/content/work/papyrus-digital.md

 # Header
 banner_type: standard
-banner_img: images/work-papyrus-jogger.jpg
+banner_img: images/work_papyrus_mobile.png
-banner_img_alt: ""
+banner_img_alt: "A mobile phone on a denim jacket.
+The mobile phone has the Papyrus website on the screen"

 # Page nav
 parent: work/papyrus

 # Teaser content
-cover_img: images/work-papyrus-jogger.jpg
+cover_img: images/work_papyrus_mobile.png
-cover_img_alt: ""
+cover_img_alt: "A mobile phone on a denim jacket.
+The mobile phone has the Papyrus website on the screen"
 teaser_subheading: Digital deep-dive

 ---